 Food Donation: When available, we donate left-over food to The Lord’s Kitchen and Wayside Christian Mission.
 We also have a donation box at our convenience store, The Nest, that allows students to purchase non-perishable foods to donate to our local food bank, Dare to Care.
 Once a year, Sodexo sponsors an event called Helping Hands that raises awareness about hunger and accepts student donations for our local food bank.
 Last year students and faculty at the university teamed-up to donate nearly 7,000 pounds of food to Dare to Care.

-- Waste Cooking Oil to Biodiesel: Since 2009, Chemical Engineering faculty and students have been involved in the conversion of waste vegetable oil from UofL Dining services into biodiesel used to fuel our campus shuttle.
-We began to scale-up this effort in 2011, when UofL Dining began supplying used cooking oil for local conversion into biodiesel.
+- Waste Cooking Oil to Biodiesel: Beginning in 2009, Chemical Engineering faculty and students have been involved in the conversion of waste vegetable oil from UofL Dining services into biodiesel used to fuel our campus shuttle.
+We scaled-up this effort in 2011, when UofL Dining supplied even more used cooking oil for local conversion into biodiesel.
 The project began through a partnership with the Louisville Biodiesel Cooperative and then Kelley Green Biofuel of Goshen, KY (5100 Greenhaven Lane), a community-scale, ASTM-certified, National Biodiesel Board registered biodiesel producer with an annual capacity of 75,000 gallons, located just 30 miles from campus.
 Check out the details of the project here.

 Recycled Napkins: We use 100% recycled content napkins at all of our dining locations on campus.